Ji Xiaoxuan

-Ji Xiaoxuan (季骁宣 (Jì Xiāoxuān); born 19 March 1993) is a Chinese professional footballer who plays as a winger.
+Ji Xiaoxuan (季骁宣 (Jì Xiāoxuān); born 19 March 1993) is a Chinese former professional footballer who plays as a winger.

 Club career

 Ji was born in Xianju.
 He started his professional football career in 2011 when he was loaned to Shanghai Zobon's squad for the 2011 China League Two campaign.
 He joined Chinese Super League's newcomer Shanghai Dongya in 2013.
 On 21 May 2013, he made his debut for Shanghai Dongya in the third round of 2013 Chinese FA Cup which Shanghai Dongya played against Chongqing Lifan.
 Ji scored his penalty in the penalty shootout and Shanghai eventually beat Chongqing 6–5 and advanced to the next round.

 On 2 July 2014, Ji transferred to Chinese Super League side Harbin Yiteng.
 He won the title of 2018 China League One most valuable player.

 In January 2019, Ji moved abroad and joined French side Auxerre.